A Guide to Psychology and its Practice

 Nevertheless, simply being told that you lie to yourself does nothing to help you; instead, it only makes you defensive and leaves you feeling like you have been attacked.

-In the days before psychotherapy was practiced, a man went to his physician and complained of feeling depressed.
-The doctor, not really knowing what to do, said, “Look here.
+In the days before psychotherapy was practiced, a man who was visiting a town went to a physician and complained of feeling depressed.
+The doctor, not knowing anything about the man, and not knowing what to do, said, “Look here.
 The circus is in town.
 Go see the clown Zambini, and he will make you laugh so much you will forget all your problems!”
-The man hung his head and replied, “But doctor, I am Zambini.”

-So what good is a remedy if it cannot help itself?
+So, what good is a remedy if it cannot help itself?

 Back to the list of questions